What is HD CCTV, and what's so special about it?

 What resolutions are available, and how do they differ?

 The lowest HD resolution is 720P (1280x720).
 This gives a very good picture quality, but is not as good as 1080P (1920x1080) which is the resolution most people think of when they think HD.
 1080P is considered full HD.
 From there the picture quality gets better and better going up through various resolutions to 5 Megapixels and beyond.
+Essentially, the more Megapixels, the better the image quality and sharpness with the ability to zoom further into a picture without losing detail.

 Is there any noticeable difference between them?

 Yes, but it very much depends on the size of your screen.
 Basically, the larger the screen the more likely that you'll see a difference.
 This is because the larger screens require more information to fill the space to give a crisp and clear picture.
 A low resolution on a small screen often looks great, but put that same resolution on a large screen and it looks soft and undefined.
 The amount of information in the picture is the same, it is just more spread out on the larger screen.
+For resolutions beyond full HD into the multi-megapixel, we recommend using 4K resolution monitors / TV's, that way you truly benefit from high resolution streams.

 Are all HD screens the same?

 No. Generally, screens advertised as HD Ready are 720P compatible, whereas full HD screens can handle 1080P as well.
-Some screen manufacturers are now offering Ultra HD models which display higher resolutions still, but before you crash out lots of money on one, please check that your CCTV recorder can output a resolution higher than 1080P!
+Many screen manufacturers are now offering Ultra HD (4K) models which display higher resolutions still, but before you crash out lots of money on one, please check that your CCTV recorder can output a resolution higher than 1080P!
 Many can nowadays with 4K being readily available.

 Is it worth buying cameras that are 3MP and above?